telerik/kendo-ui-core/docs/controls/hybrid/support/angular/angular.md

 ### Collapsible

-the widget is instantiated from the `kendo-mobile-collapsible` directive.
-The inner markup follows follows the same convention as the non-angular widget.
+The widget is instantiated from the `kendo-mobile-collapsible` directive.
+The inner markup follows the same convention as the non-Angular widget.

 ### Drawer